5 Health and WaSH 5 Health and WaSH

 Chart 18 shows the expected life expectancy in Africa, with trends for South Asia and South America added for comparison.
 In the Current Path forecast, life expectancy in Africa is projected to improve from 65.8 years in 2019 to 71.8 years in 2043.
 In the Demographics and Health scenario, life expectancy increases to 73.3 years.
 Lesotho gains the most (an increase of more than 2.2 years), followed by South Africa, Nigeria, South Sudan and Chad.
 The countries that gain the least are Comoros, Djibouti and The Gambia, the last of which gains only 6 months.

-Access to water, sanitation and hygiene (WaSH) serves as a helpful proxy for a government's ability to fulfil the basic needs of its people, and access to safe water has therefore been declared a basic human right.
-SDG 3 speaks to ‘ensur[ing] healthy lives and promot[ing] well-being for all at all ages’ and targets falling under this goal include:
+Access to water, sanitation and hygiene (WaSH) serves as a helpful proxy for a government's ability to fulfil the basic needs of its people, and access to safe water has therefore been declared a fundamental human right.
+SDG 3 speaks to ‘ensur[ing] healthy lives and promot[ing] well-being for all at all ages’, and targets falling under this goal include:

 • reducing maternal, infant and child mortality